We’ve reached the delightful time of year in Indiana when you can open your windows at night. The cool evening breeze induces a trance-like sleep.

 The range of notes produced by such small creatures is amazing.
 Their secret is a set of specialized vocal organs called syrinxes, not found in any other animal.
 Located where their windpipe branches into their lungs, sound is produced when air is exhaled through membranes of the syrinxes.
 The two syrinxes can operate independent of each other, allowing birds to make two different sounds at the same time.

 Songbirds make up over half of the 10,000 species of birds in the world.
 They learn their songs from older, mentor birds.
 Much like young babies, they babble at first and then learn song patterns.
 Songbirds have several muscles controlling the vibrations of the syrinx, allowing them to create their beautiful compositions.

 Most songbirds have multiple different calls and songs known as a repertoire.
 They can even have a slightly different dialect of song, like an accent, based on what part of the country they live.
 These facts make it difficult to identify and learn them all.
 Fortunately, a new tool is available to identify birds by sound as well as sight.

-The Merlin Bird identification app from Cornell Ornithology can be downloaded for free to a phone or tablet.
+The Merlin Bird identification app from Cornell Ornithology can be downloaded for free to a phone or tablet which may be similar to this pro drawing tablet.
 You can use the Bird Wizard questionnaire to identify birds you see.
 Or, you can use your camera and the app suggests a short list of matches based on your picture.
 With Merlin Bird ID, you can also use your device to record bird sounds.
 It offers suggestions in real time of which bird species is singing.